SKI, STAY AT MT HOOD’S HISTORIC TIMBERLINE LODGE

 - Large groups should consider one of the bunk rooms that sleep six.

 - Make reservations at least six months in advance.
-New Year’s Eve reservations open up on October 1 and are only taken over the phone.
+Thanksgiving and New Year’s Eve reservations open up on October 1 and are only taken over the phone.

 - You can rent equipment in the ski shop across from the lodge.